easeaico/pulse-go/docs/Methodology/CircuitMethodology.md

 <center><a href="./Images/Circuit/Comprehensive1CircuitDiagram.png"><img src="./Images/Circuit/Comprehensive1CircuitDiagram.png" style="width:55%;"></a></center>
 @endhtmlonly
 <center>
-<i>Figure 8.
-The LTspice circuit diagram for the second comprehensive
+<i>@figuredef {Comprehensive1CircuitDiagram} The LTspice circuit diagram for the second comprehensive
 circuit that exemplifies the validation completed on the solver.
 Many different types of elements and multiple voltage and current sources are included.
 The same circuit was defined using the CDM for comparison.</i>